 The brands also state their food will remain fresh on the day of delivery.
 In addition, people do not need to be home to receive their food packages.

 Blue Apron features an extensive list of reusable or recyclable materials it uses to ship its products.
 The company also offers a breakdown of what is and is not recyclable on its website.

 The Green Chef website lists an extensive breakdown of the materials it uses.
 A person can recycle its main packaging, which includes plastic, paper bags, and box.
 The company’s ice packs consist of nontoxic filling, which people can reuse by placing them in a freezer.

 Eating home-cooked meals more frequently may provide some health benefits.
 According to a recent

 However, health experts have not reached a consensus on the extent to which home-cooked meals are beneficial.
 In a 2017 review, researchers found studies relied heavily on cross-sectional studies and authors’ individual interpretations of factors contributing to results and outcomes.

 The review also cited research that often focused on the dietary benefits and not other potential health benefits of home cooking.
 With this in mind, the paper suggests more studies are necessary to confirm the health benefits of home-cooked cuisine.

 Blue Apron and Green Chef are meal kit delivery services claiming to offer fresh ingredients and a range of recipes.

-Blue Apron tend to support most diets, with some specialist meal options, while Green Chef offer more support to people following vegan, keto, and paleo diets.
+Blue Apron tends to support most diets with some specialist meal options, while Green Chef offers more support to people following vegan, keto, and paleo diets.